 Ironically, the term “granola” is used to describe an environmentally-aware person and it was also what set Trader Joe’s apart from other supermarkets.
 In 1972, they released their own private label Trader Joe’s product: granola.

-They have a list of ingredients that aren’t permitted in their private label products (i.e. artificial flavors and preservatives, GMOs, and MSG).
-They’re also committed to making their organic private label items more accessible, and in many cases, the prices of their organic products are similar to conventional versions found elsewhere.
+They have a list of ingredients that aren’t permitted in their private label products (i.e. no artificial flavors and preservatives, GMOs, and MSG).
+They’re also committed to making their organic private label items more accessible, and in many cases, the prices of their organic products are similar to conventional versions found in other grocery stores.

-- Have removed more than 6 million pounds of plastic from their packaging.
+- Has removed more than 12 million pounds of plastic from their packaging.